arphillips06/bw-pwned/docs/design.md

-# Design Overview – BW-pwned
+# Design Overview – bw-pwned

-This document explains how BW-pwned works under the hood: data flow, architecture, and design choices.
+This document explains how bw-pwned works under the hood: data flow, architecture, and design choices.

 ## 1. High-level flow